 Rani (crying and with hands folded): Please, please stop!
 I am sorry.
 Please don’t utter these words.

-Rana: I am asking this question to myself: What would happen?
+Rana: I am asking myself this question: What would happen?
 And my reply is: If the heart stops, the love will not leave.
 The love-spark that is within should not leave.
 This is the only wealth of this miser.
 Let the love-spark that I have not leave.
 The Owner of this love-spark is all-knowing, the Master of the ethers, whatever he does, will be right.

 Rani: May I suggest a diplomatic way?
 You have never joined any wars that were fought against Guru ji.
 For this reason, the Hill Rajas are unhappy with you.
 They are all vindictive.
 If you stand your ground with them, they will seek revenge.
 On the other hand, you have not shown any love for the Sikhs.
 When and if war starts, you will not get any assistance from them.
 Would it not be good to have their assistance if war breaks out?

 Rana: What was Willed from the Origin happened.
 What the Creator wanted happened.
-Now don’t think about it, but allow me to follow the path that the Giver has shown me.
+Don’t think about it, but allow me to follow the path the Giver has shown me.